Admission to Graduate Programs

 - objectives in pursuing graduate study;

 - identification of fields within computer science in which the applicant has a particular interest;

 - information that is relevant to the applicant’s qualifications for graduate study but that has not been included already in the application (e.g. major academic projects, papers presented or published, and non-academic computer experience);

 - an informative title or a brief description of any course listed on the applicant’s transcript without a title (or with a vague title such as “Mathematics II”);

 - a list of all courses taken or planned that do not yet appear on a transcript.

 Resume/CV: Your resume/CV should provide information about your academic degrees, work and volunteer experiences, research experiences, publications, awards, recognitions, and other relevant activities.
 If you are an international student and have taken an international standardized test (e.g., Graduate Aptitude Test in Engineering (GATE)), you may at your discretion include your scores in your resume.

 GRE: Taking the GRE is not required but is recommended.
+There is no penalty for students who do not submit GRE scores.
 We encourage you to apply, regardless of whether you have taken the GRE.
 The admissions committee in Computer Science at UNC takes a holistic approach and considers all parts of your application, including your statement of purpose, resume, transcripts, letters of reference, and standardized test scores (if submitted).